Active robustness against the detuning-error for Rydberg quantum gates: Introduction

-The typical optimization focuses on minimizing the ideal gate infidelity in the absence of any noise. {\it e.g.} A time-optimal gate contains the merit of minimizing the gate duration together with a smaller time-spent in the Rydberg state which makes the gate robust to intrinsic Rydberg decay error \cite{PhysRevResearch.4.033019}.
-Whereas other technical errors will passively affect the gate performance suggesting the necessity of subsequent error correction methods regardless of the system \cite{PhysRevLett.129.030501,PhysRevX.11.041058,Nature.598.281(2021),Nature.605.675(2022),Nature.606.884(2022),Nature.605.669(2022)}.
-Recently, performing low-error quantum gates with noise-robust optimization has become an exciting frontier.
-To alleviate the sensitivity of gates to type of errors that occur, {\it e.g.} constructing a specific cost function that possess optimal robustness with respect to some errors, is more attractive \cite{PhysRevResearch.4.023155,NewJ.Phys.26.013024(2024),PhysRevApplied.21.044012}.
-Via utilizing quantum optimal control with GRAPE algorithm \cite{Quantum.6.712(2022)} a family of Rydberg blockade gates with significantly improved performance is presented that can be simultaneously robust against the amplitude inhomogeneity and Doppler shifts {\cite{PRXQuantum.4.020336}}.
-Although these works may open unique opportunities for noise-robust quantum computing with atomic qubits, preserving an \textit{active} robustness of systems to type of errors for Rydberg gates is still a big challenge.
+The typical optimization focuses on minimizing the ideal gate infidelity in the absence of any noise. {\it e.g.} A time-optimal gate contains the merit of minimizing the gate duration together with a smaller time-spent in the Rydberg state which makes the gate intrinsically robust to the decay errors \cite{PhysRevResearch.4.033019}.
+Whereas, other technical errors will passively affect the gate performance arising the necessity of subsequent error correction ways which is regardless of the system \cite{PhysRevLett.129.030501,PhysRevX.11.041058,Nature.598.281(2021),Nature.605.675(2022),Nature.606.884(2022),Nature.605.669(2022)}.
+Recently, performing low-error quantum gates with noise-robust optimization has become a new exciting frontier.
+To alleviate the insensitivity of gates to type of errors that occur, {\it e.g.} constructing a specific cost function that possesses enhanced robustness with respect to some errors, is more attractive \cite{PhysRevResearch.4.023155,NewJ.Phys.26.013024(2024),PhysRevApplied.21.044012}.
+Via utilizing quantum optimal control with GRAPE algorithm \cite{Quantum.6.712(2022)} a family of Rydberg blockade gates with significantly improved performance is presented that can be simultaneously robust against the amplitude inhomogeneity and the Doppler shifts {\cite{PRXQuantum.4.020336}}.
+Although these works may open unique opportunities for fault-tolerant quantum computing with atomic qubits, preserving an \textit{active} robustness of systems to type of errors for Rydberg gates is still a big challenge.